EyeLoveKnots

 AD-FREE, PRINTER FRIENDLY PDF:

-If you would like a PDF version of this post, you may get one through either my EyeLoveKnots Etsy, LoveCrafts or Ravelry Shops for a small fee.
+If you would like a PDF version of this post, you may get one through my EyeLoveKnots Etsy shop for a small fee.
 This fee is to compensate for the views lost when you no longer need to return to the blog to for the information, as you will have your own copy.
-Plus!
-It helps fund supplies for new projects to share with you!

 Save this to Your Favorites on: AllFreeCrochet, AllFreeKnitting, FaveCrafts, Cheap Thrifty Living, DIYideaCenter, Crochet Pattern Bonanza, Free Crochet Tutorials, The Free Crochet Family